Complexity of Bose-Einstein condensates at finite temperature: Conclusions

 These findings have several implications.
 First, complexity in mixed states depends on the chosen metric, highlighting the importance of selecting an appropriate measure for specific physical applications.
 Second, the alignment between Bures and Nielsen complexity suggests that information-geometric methods can capture physically relevant features, enabling their use in large many-body systems where circuit optimization is impractical, such as studying quantum phase transitions through Bures geodesics \cite{zanardi_informationtheoretic_2007, carollo_geometry_2020, wang_geometric_2024}.
 Third, BECs provide an experimental platform to test these measures, with techniques like state tomography \cite{yi_extracting_2023} potentially estimating Bures distances and observables like the Loschmidt echo revealing complexity growth \cite{mera_dynamical_2018}.

 Future directions include extending these complexity measures to other systems, such as fermionic or spin models, and investigating their behavior in non-equilibrium settings, such as quantum quenches.
 Additionally, developing new metrics that interpolate between the Bures and Sjöqvist approaches may offer deeper insights into mixed-state complexity.
-Finally, an exciting prospect is the experimental realization of geometric complexity measurements in ultracold atomic systems, providing a direct test of the theoretical frameworks explored in this work.

 \begin{widetext}